Say It with Songs: Production

 Say It With Songs reunited Al Jolson with the boy actor, Davey Lee, of The Singing Fool fame, who had enthralled audiences in 1928.
-This, Jolson's third feature film, contains several firsts in his movie career: His first full length talkie (unlike his previous two efforts which were Part-Talkies with long sections of an essential silent picture – with a synchronized score and sound effects added – in addition to talking and singing sequences); his first to not present him singing a song in black-face; and the first Al Jolson movie to flop at the box office.
-It was also one of the few films in his career in which his on-screen character isn't named Al, and the second and last to cast him as a married man.
+This, Jolson's third feature film, contains several firsts in his movie career: His first full-length talkie (unlike his previous two efforts, which were part-talkies with long sections of an essential silent picture – with a synchronized score and sound effects added – in addition to talking and singing sequences); his first not to present him singing a song in blackface; and the first Al Jolson movie to flop at the box office.
+It was also one of the few films in his career in which his on-screen character is not named Al, and the second and last to cast him as a married man.